dadukhankevin/Finch/README.md

 1. Import Finch:
     ```python
-    from Finch3.environments import Sequential
+    from Finch.environments import Sequential
-    from Finch3.genepools import FloatPool
+    from Finch.genepools import FloatPool
-    from Finch3.layers import *
+    from Finch.layers import *
     ```

 2. Define a fitness function `fit` that evaluates the performance of an individual.
 This is a very simple fitness function, and will essentially help us evolve a list floats to slowly become higher and higher numbers.
 The fitness function *could* also simply turn the floats into weights in a neural network and then evaluate their performance, this concept is called neuroevolution.